Johnconfit/exercise_restfulapi_variant_build/README.md

 - flutter run --flavor simpsons

   or you can configure Android Studio and run thru Android Studio

+  When you run the app, the app name appears at the top and the package name at the bottom, depending on which variant you're running.

 <img width="1118" alt="Screen Shot 2023-08-25 at 9 18 28 AM" src="https://github.com/Johnconfit/exercise_restfulapi_variant_build/assets/65426068/e0771d11-1283-413c-9247-22427ede5bca"> <img width="1032" alt="Screen Shot 2023-08-25 at 10 28 03 AM" src="https://github.com/Johnconfit/exercise_restfulapi_variant_build/assets/65426068/80e6804e-5603-4c5c-ba67-e1dd81c8d8f9">